Kunwar-awadhiya/IntelliVibes/README.md

 ## 👨‍💻 Author

-Made with ❤️ by TEAM-OPTIMUS
+Made with ❤️ by KUNWAR

 ---